 ECKERT CRANE DAYS is the acknowledgment of the gift of Sandhill Cranes who profoundly announce the arrival of Spring to the Surface Creek area of Delta County.
 It is an attitude . . . a state of mind.

-But the singular voice of the Cranes is a much larger affirmation of a connection to a species far older than our own.
-Cranes are ancient birds that offered announcements of Spring long before the appearance of human species that were (was) just developing.
+But the singular voice of the Crane is a much larger affirmation of a connection to a species far older than our own.
+Cranes are ancient birds that offered announcements of Spring long before the appearance of human species that was just developing (my apologies to creationists – just kidding about that one, actually).
 These magnificent birds remind us of a rich legacy that is owned by the ears and eyes and hearts and minds of all those who have the capacity to receive such treasures.

-Now, this website is going to fulfill a somewhat different mission, or, at least serve as a experiment.
-It will remain a work in progress by experimenting with community-based opportunities for participation – especially with postings of Crane Counts and sightings of other birds and wildlife in and around Fruitgrowers Reservoir and Hart’s Basin.
-We will mess around with blog-type opportunities for prose and poetry and perhaps visual art.
+P.S.This website once provided information to organized activities but now fulfills a somewhat different mission.
+It will remain a work in progress by experimenting with community-based opportunities for participation (if we are more successful avoiding spammers and scammers) – especially with postings of Crane Counts and sightings of other birds and wildlife in and around Fruitgrowers Reservoir and Hart’s Basin.